openintegrationhub/Connectors/README.md

 ### Folders

 - [Adapters](Adapters): Describes the adapters, their goals, standardized behavior and checklists for building an adapter
-- [Protocols](Protocols): Collection of all taken protocols by the workgroup
+- [Protocols](Protocols): Archive for all protocols by the workgroup
 - [Transformer](Transformer): Includes the transformer concept, a basic introduction into the JSONata transformation language,  transformer evolution and suggestions for possible implementations

 ### Documents